 The question in everyone’s mind now is, why does this omnipresent mechanism break so easily on some bodies, and lasts decades in others?
-How can you, as a designer or an entrepreneur, ensure customer happiness by using a better snap-fit design?
+How can you, as a designer or an entrepreneur, ensure customer satisfaction by using a better snap-fit design?

-The answer lies in FEA.
+The answer lies in engineering simulation, and particularly FEA.

 What Engineering Simulation Brings

-Employing simulation at the right stage of the product development is another important decision for the designer.
+Employing simulation at the right stage of the product development process is another important decision for the designer.